SteelAlloy/CLA-experiments/src/signature-functions/scenarios.md

      - Everyone has signed the CLA
      - Someone has withdrawn their signature

+5. Set `ignore-label` & label a PR
+   - The comment is removed
+   - CLA labels are removed
+   - `Success` status

-5. Modify the issue form (comprehensive template)
+6. Modify the issue form (comprehensive template)

-6. Create a new PR
+7. Create a new PR
    - `Failing` status

-7. Set `prevent-signature-invalidation` to `true`
+8. Set `prevent-signature-invalidation` to `true`
    - `Success` status

-8. Set `prevent-signature-invalidation` to `false`
+9. Set `prevent-signature-invalidation` to `false`
-9. Sign the CLA
+10. Sign the CLA

 - Fields should be pre-filled

-10. Re-sign the CLA
+12. Re-sign the CLA

 - Should supersede the previous signature

 ## Storage